-Born in Jackson, Mississippi in 1934, Henry Thomas Sampson, Jr. is a prolific inventor and pioneer in the field of nuclear engineering.
-Sampson is also a pioneer in the technology that is used in modern cell phones, but contrary to a widely held belief, he didn’t invent the cell phone.
-The eldest child of Esther and Henry T. Sampson, Henry, Jr. has a younger brother named John.
+Born in Jackson, Mississippi in 1934, Henry Thomas Sampson, Jr. was a prolific inventor and pioneer in the field of nuclear engineering.
+Sampson was also a pioneer in the technology that is used in modern cell phones, but contrary to a widely held belief, he didn’t invent the cell phone.
+The eldest child of Esther and Henry T. Sampson, Henry, Jr. had a younger brother named John.

 After graduating from Lanier High School in Jackson, Mississippi in 1951, Sampson attended Morehouse College, an HBCU (Historically Black College and University) in Atlanta, Georgia for two years.
 He later transferred to Purdue University in Lafayette, Indiana and earned a B.S. degree in chemical engineering in 1956.
 Sampson continued his studies and earned an M.S. degree in chemical engineering in 1961 from the University of California, Los Angeles (UCLA).
 He continued his graduate studies and pursued a doctoral degree in nuclear engineering from the University of Illinois at Urbana-Champaign.
 In 1967, he became the first African American in the United States to earn a Ph.D. in nuclear engineering.

-Sampson also holds several other patents focusing on the development of rocket propellants (fuels).
+Sampson also held several other patents focusing on the development of rocket propellants (fuels).
 In 1973, Sampson invented an improved process of case bonding of propellant grains within a rocket chamber.

-Dr. Sampson is married to Dr. Laura Howzell Young-Sampson, who is an Associate Professor in the College of Education, California State University, San Bernardino, California.
+In 2007 Dr. Sampson wedded Dr. Laura Howzell Young-Sampson, who is an Associate Professor in the College of Education, California State University, San Bernardino, California.
 Sampson passed away June 4, 2015 in Stockton, California.
 He was 81 years old.